-You get quite a bit for your money at this race.
-Included in your registration fee are: health and fitness expo, cute medal, technical shirt in women’s and men’s sizes, free high resolution race photos, race video, live tracking, and post-race food including 2 beers from Shipyard Brewing Company.
-You can also buy a commemorative glass mug (which I couldn’t resist) and a race hat with the logo on it for $15.
+I got quite a bit for my money at this race.
+Included in my registration fee were: health and fitness expo, cute medal, technical shirt in women’s or men’s sizes, free high resolution race photos, race video, live tracking, and post-race food including 2 beers from Shipyard Brewing Company.
+There was also an opportunity to buy a commemorative glass mug (which I couldn’t resist) and a race hat with the logo on it for $15.

 Would I recommend this race?
 Probably as long as you go into it knowing it will be a tough one and alter your expectations a bit.
 The course is beautiful so that at least makes the hills worth it.